MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 -   Older client versions
 -   User behavior

-After you discover your problem areas, you can use [Call Analytics](https://techcommunity.microsoft.com/t5/Skype-for-Business-Blog/Introducing-Call-Analytics/ba-p/57309) to further review users in that building for specific issues.
-Call Analytics contains additional PII data and can be useful for further isolating potential reasons for the drop failures.
+After you discover your problem areas, you can use [per-user call analytics](use-call-analytics-to-troubleshoot-poor-call-quality.md) to further review users in that building for specific issues.
+Call analytics contains additional EUII/PII data and can be useful for further isolating potential reasons for the drop failures.

-Regardless of your next step, it’s a good practice to notify the helpdesk that an issue has been discovered with specific buildings or subnets.
+Regardless of your next step, it’s a good practice to notify your helpdesk that an issue has been discovered with specific buildings or subnets.
 This way, they can quickly respond to incoming calls and triage users more efficiently.
 Flagged users can then be reported back to the engineering team for further investigation.

 The following table lists some common methods to manage and remediate drop failures.